santhosh-tekuri/notes/linux/io_redirection.md

 * redirect stdout of `cmd1` to stdin of `cmd2`

 ::: tip
-multiple instances of input and output redirection and/or pipes
+multiple instances of input and output redirection and/or pipes can be combined in a single command line
 :::

 ```bash